Skip to main content

 • Cost Share commitment(s)

-• ORI’s endorsement confirming their approval of the PI responding to the limited submission solicitation.
+• ORI’s endorsement confirms their approval of the PI responding to the limited submission solicitation.

-• PINS can then be initiated but NOT approved by PI.
-This will allow the PI and department continuous access to the record for any edits that may be necessary once the preliminary review is provided by the college processor.
+• PINS (or PD) can then be initiated, but NOT approved by the PI.
+This will allow the PI and department continuous access to the record for any necessary edits once the college processor provides the preliminary review.

 Types of proposed sponsored projects